Palm3-dev/Create-Design-N-Decor-Recrafted/README.md

 - Zinc bricks/checker tiles
 - Stone metal/colored stone metal
 - Velevet blocks
-- Dark metal set (stairs, slabs, plating...)
+- Dark metal set (stairs, walls, slabs, plating...)
 - Frontlights
 - Metals floors (andesite, brass...)
 - All stone block set variants (pillar, bricks, slabs...)
+- Bolts
+- Metal support and diagonal metal support
+- Signs

 If you are interested in the mod development, see the currently added things on the repo but that are not on the main releases yet [here](https://github.com/Palm3-dev/Create-Design-N-Decor-Recrafted/blob/1.20.1-main/IN_CURRENT_GIT.txt).